A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: Introduction

-\paragraph{Contributions} In \cref{sec:algo}, we introduce SRBA, an adaptation of the SARAH algorithm to the bilevel setting.
-We then demonstrate in \cref{sec:theory} that, similarly to the single-level setting, it requires $\calO\left((n+m)^\frac12\varepsilon^{-1}\vee (n+m)\right)$ calls to oracles to reach an $\varepsilon$-stationary point.
-This is therefore an upper bound on the complexity of solving bilevel empirical risk minimization (ERM) problems.
+\textbf{Contributions}~ In \cref{sec:algo}, we introduce SRBA, an adaptation of the SARAH algorithm to the bilevel setting.
+We then demonstrate in \cref{sec:theory} that, similarly to the single-level setting, $\calO\left((n+m)^\frac12\varepsilon^{-1}\vee (n+m)\right)$ oracle calls are sufficient to reach an $\varepsilon$-stationary point.
 As shown in \cref{table:complexities}, it achieves the best-known complexity in the regime $n+m \lesssim \calO(\varepsilon^{-2})$.
 In \cref{sec:lower_bound}, we analyze the lower bounds for such problems.
-We demonstrate that the number of iterations required to reach an $\varepsilon$-stationary point (see \cref{def:stationary_point}) is at least $\Omega(m^{\frac12}\varepsilon^{-1})$, hereby matching the previous upper-bound in the case where $n \asymp m$ and $\varepsilon\leq m^{-\frac12}$.
-SRBA is therefore near-optimal in that regime.
+We show that we need at least $\Omega(m^{\frac12}\varepsilon^{-1})$ oracle calls to reach an $\varepsilon$-stationary point (see \cref{def:stationary_point}), hereby matching the previous upper-bound in the case where $n \asymp m$ and $\varepsilon\leq m^{-\frac12}$.
+SRBA is thus near-optimal in that regime.
 Even though our main contribution is theoretical, we illustrate the numerical performances of the algorithm in \cref{sec:expe}.